Branded Ads · Video, Static & Graphics · Winners → Variants → Scaled

 This is a compounding loop.
 One good creative becomes 4 (original + 3 mutations).
 The best mutation becomes 4 more.
 Within 6 weeks, you have a library of 20+ tested creatives from a single original winner — all with provable lineage back to what worked.

 Completion rate% who watch to the end.
-Above 40% = strong content.
+Target >35%.
+Low completion = the body isn't delivering on the hook.

 CTRClick-through rate.
 Beauty benchmark: 0.8–1.5%.

-CPACost per reservation/purchase.
-Kill ads above 2× target.
+CPACost per purchase.
+Set your target before you run.
+Kill above 2× target.

 Kill immediately if: